Understanding ES Modules vs CommonJS in Bundlers

 Implementation Workflow: Auditing and Format Normalization

-Transitioning to a strict ESM architecture requires systematic auditing and enforced normalization.
-Follow this engineering workflow to eliminate CJS bottlenecks:
+Transitioning to a strict ESM architecture requires systematic auditing and enforced normalization:

 2. Enforce sideEffects: Add "sideEffects": false to your own package.json and verify third-party packages declare it accurately.
 This enables aggressive dead-code elimination during tree-shaking.

-3. Implement Strict Plugin Chains: Use @rollup/plugin-commonjs with transformMixedEsModules: true to safely convert legacy imports.
-In Webpack, apply babel-loader with @babel/plugin-transform-modules-commonjs disabled to prevent double-transpilation.
+3. Implement strict plugin chains: Use @rollup/plugin-commonjs with transformMixedEsModules: true to safely convert legacy imports.
+In Webpack, avoid running @babel/plugin-transform-modules-commonjs on your application source—that would convert ESM back to CJS, defeating tree-shaking.

 # Webpack